amitxv/AutoGpuAffinity/README.md

 - Run **AutoGpuAffinity** through the command-line and press enter when ready to start benchmarking

 - After the tool has benchmarked each core, the GPU affinity will be reset to the Windows default and a table will be displayed with the results.
+Green values indicate the highest value and yellow indicates the second-highest value for a given metric.
 The xperf report is located in the session directory

 - Run the tool two or three times.
 If the same core is consistently performant and no 0.005% Lows values are absurdly low compared to other results, then your results are reproducible and your testing environment is consistent